Southern Charm Savannah

-Southern Charm Savannah (abbreviated as Southern Charm Sav) is an American reality television series that premiered on Bravo on May 8, 2017.
+Southern Charm Savannah is an American reality television series that premiered on Bravo on May 8, 2017.
 Developed as the first spin-off of Southern Charm, it aired two seasons.

 The series chronicles the personal and professional lives of several socialites who reside in Savannah, Georgia.

 Production

-On October 27, 2016 Bravo announced that it would be producing a spin-off series of Southern Charm, titled Southern Charm Savannah.
+On October 27, 2016, Bravo announced that it would be producing a spin-off series of Southern Charm, titled Southern Charm Savannah.
 The show premiered on May 8, 2017.
 The first season finale aired on June 26, 2017.

 In 2018, it was announced that the show's second season would premiere in July.
 The season finale aired on September 3, 2018.